bguiz/blog-bguiz/src/posts/2024-06-06-hedera-blockchain-or-not.md

 The result of this process is a data structure resembling a [singly linked list](https://en.wikipedia.org/wiki/Linked_list#Singly_linked_list) of blocks.
-In these blocks, transactions are often organized in [Merkle trees](https://en.wikipedia.org/wiki/Merkle_tree).
+In these blocks, transactions are often organised in [Merkle trees](https://en.wikipedia.org/wiki/Merkle_tree).

 Conversely, in a directed acyclic graph (DAG) consensus model,